-- Application Available: Now available on the Graduate School site
+- Application Available: Now available on the Division of Graduate Studies site

 - Application Decision: The admissions committee will meet after the application deadline to review applications and may conduct virtual interviews as part of this process.
 Our goal is to make offers by early February

 Application to the PhD program is very competitive.
 To ensure adequate advising and support, we expect to admit a cohort of two to three students each year.